teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 I found that there was a large visual difference in the brightness of the images, and I wanted to try and compensate for this.
 I switched to using CLAHE (Contrast-Limited Adaptive Histogram Equalization) enhanced grayscaled versions of the image.
 I had also read articles including Nvidia's ["End to End Learning for Self-Driving Cars"](https://arxiv.org/pdf/1604.07316v1.pdf) document indicating that CLAHE was useful in traffic sign recognition (although it was usually done in HSV space not on grayscale images).

 The code I used to convert the images is found in code cell 2 of the notebook.
-I tested using both Scipy Image (skimage) and opencv (cv2) routines to complete the CLAHE enhancement after grayscaling the image.
-I experimented with different tiling and cliplimit values to obtain both the best visual result, and a good pixel distribution (see image x above).
+I tested using both Scikit Image (skimage) and openCV (cv2) routines to complete the CLAHE enhancement after grayscaling the image.
+I experimented with different tiling and cliplimit values to obtain both the best visual result, and a good pixel distribution.

 An example of a traffic sign image before and after grayscaling and CLAHE enhancement with skimage and cv2 is presented in figure 5.